Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

-# FIFI
+# FIFI (French Bulldog Meetup)

-FIFI is a site dedicated to French Bulldog related questions and a community in the dublin area for meetups.
+*FIFI* is a site dedicated to French Bulldog related questions and a community in the dublin area for meetups.

 The French Bulldog Dubin Club has been around for over 10 Years !!